Mozart and dance

-The composer Wolfgang Amadeus Mozart wrote a great deal of dance music, both for public use and as elements of larger works such as operas, quartets, and symphonies.
-According to the reminiscences of those who knew him, the composer himself enjoyed dancing very much; he was skillful and danced often.
+The composer Wolfgang Amadeus Mozart wrote much dance music in a variety of genres, including minuet, contredanse, and German dance.
+His dances encompass both independent works intended literally for dancing, and symphonic and other movements inspired by dance but intended for listening.
+Mozart was himself an enthusiastic dancer, with a high level of skill.

 Dance music composed by Mozart

 About 200 dances by Mozart are still preserved.
 The modern edition of the dances as published by the Neue Mozart-Ausgabe runs to about 300 total pages in score.
 For a complete listing of Mozart's dances, see this list.

 History

 Mozart began writing dances when he was five years old; see Nannerl Notenbuch.
 In 1768, when Mozart was 12, his father Leopold reported that Wolfgang had composed "many minuets for all types of instrument".
 Mozart continued to write dance music for various occasions during the Salzburg period of his life (up to 1781).